 No, things are definitely not as rosy as the song's title suggests.
-And we're given an indication of this right from the get-go by some seriously ominous strings that wouldn't be out of place on the soundtrack to Lord of the Rings.
+And we're given an indication of this right from the get-go by some seriously ominous strings that wouldn't be out of place on the soundtrack of The Lord of the Rings.

 Yet by the end of the song Boyle has taken herself to higher ground – in more ways than one.
-No, there's no railing against anyone or anything for being spurned or led on, just Boyle's ethereal and mantra-like reminder to the one who has opted to leave her in the wilderness that they'll be reaping what they've sown.
+No, there's no railing against anyone or anything for spurning her or leading her on, just Boyle's ethereal and mantra-like reminder to the one who has opted to leave her in the wilderness that they'll be reaping what they've sown.

 Anyway, decide for yourself on the merits of the latest from Susan Boyle by listening to and watching the music video for "Perfect Day."